emanuelhuber/RGPR/07_RGPR_tutorial_GPR-data-migration.md

----
+-–
 layout: page
 title: GPR data migration
-date: 2020-08-14
+date: 2023-09-24
----
+-–

 ------------------------------------------------------------------------

 **Note**:

 -   This R-package is still in development, and therefore some of the functions may change in a near future.
--   If you have any questions, comments or suggestions, feel free to contact me (in english, french or german): <emanuel.huber@pm.me>.
+-   If you have any questions, comments or suggestions, feel free to contact me (in english, french or german):
+    <a href="mailto:emanuel.huber@pm.me" class="email">emanuel.huber@pm.me</a>.

 Table of Contents
 =================